 Imagine that we have delivered to a plot of land all of the necessary raw materials needed to build a house.
-Piles of wood, nails, screws, plumbing supplies, doors, windows, roofing materials, etc. are all present in abundance.
-The child brings to that work site each day their toolbox.
-The tools in that toolbox have been acquired over the years based on the life experiences that child has had.
 Some children enter the worksite with a rather complete set of tools to cover most needs, while others have only the essentials or may in fact be missing even a core or fundamental tool.
-Fundamental or required tools might be considered to be a hammer, a saw, a screwdriver or a tape measure.

 In general, schools assume two things.
-The first is that most children enter with the set of tools that will carry them through their academic career and that the fundamental set of tools that a child brings to school is fixed.
-The child is placed into a series of courses such as Carpentry 101 and Plumbing 101.
-In Carpentry 101 they may begin with the simple tasks of measuring and marking lumber to be cut to length, how to start, drive, and set a nail, and making a cross-cut saw cut safely, accurately, and square.
-To a child coming to the workplace with a basic framing hammer, a handheld crosscut saw, and a Stape-measure these beginning classes may come rather easily.
+The first is that most children enter with a fixed set of tools that will carry them through their academic career.
+Due to this assumption, the child is placed into a series of courses such as Carpentry 101 and Plumbing 101.
+To a child coming to the workplace with the right tools, these beginning classes may come rather easily.
 To a child missing one or more of these basic tools, failure to achieve basic “educational” goals may become evident rather early on.

 Many resourceful and smart children who are missing fundamental tools may find ways to get the job done although they are not using the proper tool.
-They might find a rock to use as a hammer or they might use a monkey wrench to hammer in the nails.
-The job gets done but it takes longer, the job isn’t done as well and there may be some wear and tear on the child that would not have been present had the child used the proper tool for the job.
-However, the child, due to a lack of the appropriate developmental experiences is/was lacking the tool.
 This degree of compensating can often serve to mask the discovery of a missing fundamental tool for quite a while in a resourceful child.

-Once the teacher realizes the child is having a problem, the school system will initiate a series of tests to identify the problems.
+Once the teacher realizes the child is having issues, the school system will initiate a series of tests to identify the problems.
 Psychological educational testing often correctly identifies the general category of the problems, such as carpentry or plumbing but may fail to recognize that the lack of a tool may be the problem.
-Here is where a false assumption dooms the child to an intervention program that will actually work to embed the problem even more.
+Here is where a false assumption puts the child in an intervention program that will actually work to embed the problem even more.
 How?

-In essence, we take the child shopping.
-We know that hardware stores exist.
-We know the fundamental classes of tools.
-We know the order which people generally acquire tools.
-One would not start their saw collection with learning how to use a compound mitre saw.
-One starts with a basic handheld crosscut saw and learns by cutting lumber to length.
-More complex sawing techniques are then introduced in the correct order so that each experience is built on the prior knowledge base.
 This process of tool acquisition and attaining fundamental competence in the use of the skill is the domain of optometric behavioural vision care.
-We turn over to the school system a child who now possesses the correct array of tools to perform the tasks required of them.
+We turn over to the school system a child who now possesses the correct set of tools to perform the tasks required of them.